Sustainability & Biodiversity

 We strive to improve sustainability and nurture the remarkable biodiversity of the natural environment that surrounds Johnstown Castle.

-So, while you enjoy the peace and tranquillity of our gardens and lakeside walks, rest assured that our dynamic gardening team is working tirelessly to protect and enhance the rich variety of flora and fauna that flourish across the estate.
+So, while you enjoy the peace and tranquillity of our gardens and lakeside walks, rest assured that our dynamic gardening team is working year-round to protect and enhance the rich variety of flora and fauna that flourish across the estate.

 Supporting Ireland’s Bats